infix

 c23_nodiscard infix_status infix_forward_create(infix_forward_t **, const char *, void *, infix_registry_t *)

-Generates a bound forward-call trampoline from a signature string.
+Creates a "bound" forward trampoline from a signature string.

 Part 4: Technical Specification